Actindo-AG/Documentation/Workflows/UserInterface/01_WorkflowElements.md

 [comment]: <> (Token belongs in Processes)

-A token is any piece of data needed to complete an action, for example a document.
+A token is a piece of data needed to complete an action, for example a document.

 The *Processes* menu entry displays a read-only view of any process taking place in real time and a list of all actions being executed in the selected process.
 For detailed information about tracking a workflow process, see [Link](#to-be-completed).

-A process is started with one token at start point, which will be processed in each action executed and, if necessary, turned into several tokens.
-It is therefore possible that a place contains several tokens, for instance several delivery notes issued for different parts of a same order.
+A process is started with one token at the start point, which will be processed in each action executed and, if necessary, turned into several tokens.
+It is therefore possible that a place contains several tokens, for example, several delivery notes issued for different parts of a same order.
 Each token will then be processed separately, that means, that the subsequent actions will be executed once for each token available.

 The workflow process view displays the actions in different colours depending on their current status: